How to look after your quartz worktops

 Overall, quartz worktops are fairly low maintenance.
 However, it is important to get into a good cleaning routine with your quartz worktops to ensure that you keep them looking at their best.
 There are four basic steps to follow:

 Get into the habit of wiping your quartz worktops after every use.
-This will prevent dust and crumbs building up on the quartz surface.
-Also make sure that you wipe up any spills immediately.
+This will prevent dust and crumbs from building up on the quartz surface.
+Also, make sure that you wipe up any spills immediately.
 A wet soft cloth – such as a microfibre cloth or e-cloth – is ideal for doing this.
-And drying them with another cloth will keep the surface in tip top condition.
+Drying them with another cloth will keep the surface in tip-top condition.

-Quartz worktops can get greasy, particularly in the kitchen, so take time to degrease them regularly.
+Quartz worktops can get greasy, particularly in the kitchen, so take the time to degrease them regularly.
 Look for a degreasing product that is safe to use on quartz and does not contain bleach.
-Spray or wipe it generously on your quartz worktops, wipe clean then rinse off with a sponge or wet towel.
+Spray or wipe it generously on your quartz worktops, wipe clean, and then rinse off with a sponge or wet towel.
 Finally, buff your worktops dry to restore the finish.

 How to protect quartz worktops from damage

 We hope that this article has helped you understand more about the benefits of quartz worktops and how to keep them looking as good as new for years to come.
-And if you are planning to install quartz worktops in your home, why not start by browsing through some of the products we supply at Zenstone?
-Then do pay a visit to Zenstone’s Chobham showroom where you will be able to see some wonderful examples and see just how good quartz worktops could look in your home.
+If you are planning to install quartz worktops in your home, why not start by browsing through some of the products we supply at Zenstone?
+Then do pay contact to Zenstone’s Chobham showroom, where you will be able to see some wonderful examples and see just how good quartz worktops could look in your home.